boazsegev/plezi/README.md

-# Anorexic, The Ruby Websocket Framework
+# Anorexic, The Ruby Websocket and HTTP Framework
 [![Gem Version](https://badge.fury.io/rb/anorexic.svg)](http://badge.fury.io/rb/anorexic)
 [![Inline docs](http://inch-ci.org/github/boazsegev/anorexic.svg?branch=master)](http://inch-ci.org/github/boazsegev/anorexic)

 > People who are serious about their frameworks, should make their own servers...

 _(if to para-phrase "People who are serious about their software, should make their own hardware.")_

 ## About the Anorexic framework \ server

-Anorexic is an easy to use Ruby Websocket Framework, with full RESTful routing support.
-It is a thin, lightweight, barebones, mutli-threaded Ruby alternative to Rack/Rails/Sintra.
+Anorexic is an easy to use Ruby Websocket Framework, with full RESTful routing support and HTTP streaming support.
+It's name comes from being a lightweight, barebones, mutli-threaded, asynchronous Ruby alternative to Rack/Rails/Sintra/Faye.
+It's also great as an alternative to socket.io, allowing for both websockets and long pulling.

 Anorexic contains an object-oriented server, divided into parts that can be changed/updated and removed easily and dynamically.
 The Anorexic framework runs HTTP and WebSockets, but could as easily be extended to run SMTP, SPDY or any other Protocol (including custom made protocols).

 This allows - much like Node.js - native WebSocket support (and, if you would like to write your own Protocol or Handler, native SMPT or any other custom protocol you might wish to implement).

-You can follow our [tutorial to write your first Anorexic Chatroom](http://boazsegev.github.io/anorexic/websockets.html) - but first I advise to read this readme and explore the WebSockets example given here.
+You can follow our [tutorial to write your first Anorexic Chatroom](http://boazsegev.github.io/anorexic/websockets.html) - but it's better to start with this readme and explore the WebSockets example given here.

 ## Installation